Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping: Bimodal SegNet

+To conduct the task of instance segmentation for robotic grasping, we utilize the event camera mounted on the robotic arm, as depicted in Fig. \ref{fig: Overview BimodalNet with arm}.
+Our approach involves performing instance segmentation of the objects in the scene using the Bimodal SegNet network architecture, detailed in Fig. \ref{fig:BimodalNet}.

-The architecture of the Bimodal SegNet Network is shown in Figure \ref{fig:BimodalNet}.
-Event-based vision sensors such as DAVIS346 can produce both continuous asynchronous events (with temporal resolution of few microseconds) and RGB frames (with frame rates between 25-50 Hz) simultaneously.
-The RGB frames are passed into RGB encoders $S_n$ and the event frames are passed into event encoders $E_n$.
+Event-based vision sensors such as DAVIS346 can produce both continuous asynchronous events (with a temporal resolution of a few microseconds) and RGB frames (with frame rates between 25-50 Hz) simultaneously.
+The asynchronous events between two consecutive frames are first passed into the Event Synchronisation module where asynchronous events are converted to event frames.
+Both the event and RGB frames are then resized.
+The RGB frames are passed into RGB encoders $F_{RGB}$ and the event frames are passed into event encoders $F_{event}$.
 Both types of encoders are built with convolutional blocks for downscaling the input frame by 0.5x for $N+1$ consecutive times to learn or infer the feature maps.
-Event-based features mainly represent the object contours while RGB-based features provide rich contextual information.

-At each of the $N$ feature fusion stages in the encoder, a combination of convolution, dropout, convolution and MaxPooling layer is used.
-The output tensor of the convolution is passed into the dropout layer.
-It is further passed into the convolution layer and lastly into the MaxPooling layer to downsample the input along its spatial dimensions.
-The feature maps from the encoders are passed into multiple parallel atrous convolutional blocks with different sampling rates.
-The features extracted for each sampling rate within the spatial pyramidal pooling block are fused at the output of the block.
+At each of the $N$ feature fusion stages in the encoder, the CDCA layer is used.
+The weighted feature maps from the CDCA layer at each downscaling stage are passed into the APFA block with different atrous rates.
+The features extracted for each sampling rate within the APFA block are fused at the output of the block.
 The fused results are then passed into the decoder block where the image is upscaled by 2x for $N$ times consecutively.
-At each of the $N$ feature fusion stages in the decoder, a combination of deconvolution, concatenation, convolution, dropout and convolution layer is used.
-The deconvolution layer assists in retrieving the original spatial dimension of the input image.
-Further, the concatenation layer takes the concatenated input tensor of the event encoder and RGB encoder i.e. $X_n$ and output of the previous decoder layer i.e. $D_{(n+1)}$ to provide a single fused tensor.
-The concatenated tensor is then passed into the dropout layer to reduce the overfitting in the network and convolution.
-This allows the network to learn features at multiple scales, which is important to produce a scale-invariant model.
-Thus, the features from the event and RGB encoders are fused at each downscaling block and passed to the corresponding level of upscaling to the decoder block using a skip connection.
-The purpose of the concatenation in the decoder is to enrich the large-level features learned by the decoder block.
-Altogether, the network enriches the RGB frames at the decoder block by fusing the events frames and RGB frames at $N$ separate feature resolutions and in the atrous spatial pyramid pooling block.
+At each of the $N$ feature fusion stages in the decoder, a combination of 2x2 up-convolution, copy and crop, 3x3 convolution with Relu is used.
+The up-convolution layer assists in retrieving the original spatial dimension of the input image.
+Further, the copy and crop layer takes the output from CDCA module i.e. $X_n$ and the output of the previous decoder layer to provide a single fused tensor.